 In 2009, Satoshi Nakamoto launched Bitcoin and catapulted the world into what would become a cryptocurrency revolution.
-Because it’s the most valuable and most used cryptocurrency, it’s important to start your cryptocurrency journey by understanding how it works and why it’s valuable.
+Because it’s the most valuable and used cryptocurrency, it’s important to start your cryptocurrency journey by understanding how it works and why it’s valuable.

 A Bitcoin wallet is a software program where someone can store the Bitcoins they own.
 All Bitcoin wallets can be split into two categories which are: custodial and non-custodial wallets.
-If you’re using the latter type, then you can think of your Bitcoin wallet as a Bitcoin bank account except instead of the bank being the one to store your funds, you are.
+If you’re using the latter type, then you can think of your Bitcoin wallet as a Bitcoin bank account except instead of the bank is the one to store your funds, you are.

 Bitcoin wallets are made up of two secret codes called public and private keys.
 These keys, which are randomized strings of letters and numbers, give Bitcoin users true ownership of their funds.
 The private key, for example, is like an ID, because with it, you prove that the funds in your wallet belong to you.
 Therefore, it's important to never disclose your wallet's private key to anyone for any reason.
 On top of this, if you ever lose to it, you will lose access to your Bitcoin forever.